Society ＞ Together with Patients and Healthcare Professionals Stable Supply

 Managing Distribution to Ensure Stable Supplies

-As a pharmaceutical company, Mitsubishi Tanabe Pharma is working to steadily and accurately provide high-quality pharmaceuticals, when they are needed and to the patients who need them.
+As a pharmaceutical company, Mitsubishi Tanabe Pharma steadily and reliably provides high-quality pharmaceuticals, when they are needed and to the patients who need them.
 We have built a supply system that can provide a stable supply of drugs to patients, even in the event of a disaster or other unexpected situation.

-In addition, we periodically conduct training for the employees who use these distribution center facilities and equipment.
-In this way, we aim to enhance the skills of each employee and to reduce human error.
+We periodically conduct training for the employees who use the distribution center facilities and systems.
+In this way, we seek to enhance the skills of each employee and to reduce human error.
 At the same time, by heightening awareness of pharmaceutical distribution extending all the way to the patient, we are working to build a system that can maintain a secure, safe, and stable supply of drugs.

 Quality Control in the Distribution Process